 General Small Business Grants

-Apart from the government, several non-government organizations and corporates provide startup business grants and loans to small businesses.
+Apart from the government, several non-government organizations and corporates provide small business grants and loans to small businesses.
 It is usually done as a way of giving back to the community or for standing behind a cause.

 A few of them are as follows: